Investing in a reliable water supply to sustain the economy and quality of life for Sunnyvale and Santa Clara County.

 The Santa Clara Valley Water District and City of Sunnyvale completed installation of 2.5 miles of recycled water pipeline underneath Wolfe Road.
 This work is part of the Wolfe Road Recycled Water Facilities Project, which expands recycled water infrastructure in Sunnyvale and helps develop drought-proof water supplies for our future.

 Thank you for your patience and understanding during the past year of Wolfe Road construction and traffic impacts.
 Your cooperation helped us complete the pipeline installation on schedule.

 Pump station construction continues

-In addition to installing the recycled water pipeline underneath Wolfe Road, the project includes building a booster pump station at Sunnyvale's San Lucar Pump Station, south of Kifer Road and north of the Union Pacific (Caltrain) railroad tracks.
-The pump station work is contained on site and will not impact Wolfe Road and will not require traffic controls.
-The pump station is expected to be completed in spring 2017.
+In addition to the pipeline installation, the project includes building a new booster pump station at Sunnyvale’s San Lucar Pump Station, south of Kifer Road and north of the Union Pacific (Caltrain) railroad tracks.
+The pump station work is contained on site and does not impact Wolfe Road traffic.
+The pump station work is underway and expected to be completed this spring.

 We will continue to share new information on the website and with the email subscriber list.

 The Wolfe Road Recycled Water Facilities Project will expand recycled water distribution in Sunnyvale, provide service to the Apple Campus 2 and help the water district expand recycled water use throughout the county.
 The project is a partnership between the Santa Clara Valley Water District, City of Sunnyvale, Apple, Inc. and California Water Service Company.

 The project is one of the largest recycled water projects for the water district to date.